coderefinery/research-software-engineering/content/containers.md

 ## Exercise Reproducibility-3: Build a container and run it on a cluster

-If you want to try to build a container but you need to install [SingularityCE](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) on your laptop and this is only easy to do on a Linux laptop and less easy on other operating systems.
+This is a fun exercise if you want to try to build a container yourself.
+However, for this you need to install [SingularityCE](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) on your laptop and this is only easy to do on a Linux laptop and less easy on other operating systems:

 We will start with a relatively simple example definition file (`hello.def`).
 All it does is to install cmake on top of a Ubuntu 22.04 Docker image: